andycroll/andycroll.com/_posts/2018/2018-12-02-write-long-strings-with-wiggly-heredocs.md

 You can interpolate variables into your strings just like you can with quoted syntax.

-The “wiggly” variant of the `HEREDOC` removes the initial spacing from every line, as much as it is used on the first line of the `HERDOC`.
-The following two statements produce the same output.
+With the “wiggly” variant of the `HEREDOC`, if there is any spacing between the beginning of the first line and the first word in the first line, that amount spacing of spacing is removed from every line.
+The following two statements produce the same output:

 ```ruby
 throwing_away = <<THROW